UkCoder165/gymflex/README.md

           - Font colour: #3a3a3a

    - #### Typography
-          - Roboto and Sans-serif as the font in case Roboto fails to load.
+          The font used throughout the website is Roboto, with Sans-serif as a secondary font in case Roboto fails to load.

    - #### Imagery
           -